Editorial Policies

 Peer Review Process

 The journal uses a peer review system and encourages blind reviewing.
 The editorial boards will decide whether to accept or reject manuscripts based on the review results provided by the reviewers.
 There has been no communication between the writers and the editors regarding the rejection decision.
 Before proceeding to the review process, all manuscripts will be checked for plagiarism using "Turnitin" software.
+The maximum similarity percentage is 30% and the author will be well-informed about the results of similarity checks.
 If there is any evidence of plagiarism, the manuscript will be rejected immediately.
 The reasons for the rejection will be communicated to the authors whose papers are rejected.

 Publication Frequency

-Journal of Education, Language Innovation and Applied Linguistics (JELITA) is published in online versions with a publication schedule in January and July every year.
+The Journal of Education, Language Innovation and Applied Linguistics or we call it JELITA, is published in online versions with a publication schedule in January and July every year.

 Open Access Policy